 A clinical trial is a research study in which physicians find ways to improve cancer treatment.
 The goals of these studies are to answer scientific questions about preventing, diagnosing and treating cancer and to improve how doctors are able to treat children with cancer.
 Clinical trials are not “experimentation” on children; they are based on evidence from earlier research with the promise of potential benefit.
 These trials are carefully planned and closely supervised, and they must undergo review by an ethics board, the Institutional Review Board, before they can be used with patients.

 You or your child may be asked to participate in a clinical trial.
 Your participation in this research study is voluntary.
 If you do not want to have your child treated on a clinical trial, the doctors at Nationwide Children's Hospital will use what is considered “standard of care,” or what has been shown to be the acceptable treatment approach for children with that disease.
 We will still use all our efforts to provide the best possible care for your child.

 A clinical trial for cancer treatment occurs in three phases.

-Phase I – This is a first study done on a drug to test its safeness, to determine the right dose, and to determine when and how to give the drug.
+- Phase I – This is a first study done on a drug to test how safe it is, to determine the right dose for patients, and to determine when and how to give the drug.
 These studies are justified by research done in the lab and/or in adult patients.
 These studies usually are limited to a small number of patients, generally fewer than fifty total.